 Starting with a concept discussion, Amir was quick to understand the new opportunities our platform offered his vision and quickly took pen to paper, ready to share initial sketches.

 Amir physically worked on two source plates, provided by alta, working with paint and building a few small concrete forms.
-After these were scanned, our Art Production team worked on the digital files, creating new elevation, texture, shadows and forms from to bring Amir’s vision into the digital realm.
+After these were scanned, our Art Production team worked on the digital files, creating new elevation, texture, shadows and forms to bring Amir’s vision into the digital realm.

 Through discussion and collaboration, we provided Amir with the ability to engage with his work in a different way and developed new ways to blend 3D with 2D, creating sloped elevation and adding geometric forms that fall outside physical methods.